mitmedialab/chatbot-psychosocial-study/README.md

 [Link to paper](https://www.media.mit.edu/publications/how-ai-and-human-behaviors-shape-psychosocial-effects-of-chatbot-use-a-longitudinal-controlled-study/)

-In our paper, we use a set of classifiers called "Social Classifiers" to target prosocial and socially improper behaviors in AI Chatbot's responses.
+In our paper, we used a set of classifiers called "Social Classifiers" to target prosocial and socially improper behaviors in an AI chatbot's responses.

 # SocialClassifiers